Our research is editorially independent but we may earn a commission for purchases made through our links.

 Whale Watching Tour

 Iceland offers the opportunity to witness humpback, minke, blue whales and orca whales, as well as white-beaked dolphins and porpoises.
 The rural town of Grundarfjordur on the Snaefellsnes Peninsula is just one of the popular departure points for whale watching tours, with large numbers of herring have been coming into the sheltered waters, pursued by groups of killer whales.
-There are also departures from Reykjavik’s Old Harbour leading out to the bay of Faxafloi with its shallow, nutrient-rich waters drawing minke whales as well as humpback whales, white-beaked dolphins and harbour porpoises.
+There are also departures from Reykjavik’s Old Harbour leading out to the bay of Faxafloi with its shallow, nutrient-rich waters drawing minke whales as well as humpback whales, white-beaked dolphins and harbor porpoises.

 Horseback Riding in Hveragerdi